-Photo below is from Hinchingham from Maryland’s Colonial Eastern Shore: Historical Sketches of Counties and of Some Notable Structures
+Hinchingham from Maryland’s Colonial Eastern Shore: Historical Sketches of Counties and of Some Notable Structures in 1916

 To Nathaniel Hynson, High Sheriff of the County of Kent, in 1718, 320 acres were sold by Thomas Tolley. who had bought it from Thomas Hynson.
 This property, later owned by Mrs. Harriet Westcott Hill, is part of “Hinchingham” and came to her from her father, the late George B. Westcott, of Chestertown.

 In the neighborhood of “Hinchingham” are several tracts of land the names of which are still familiar.
 “Great Oak Manor,” 2,000 acres, surveyed 15th of August, 1658, for Josiah Fendall; “Arcadia,” 1.500 acres, surveyed 18th of May, 1680, for Michael Miller; “Buck Neck,” 550 acres, surveyed 1st of August, 1666. for Joseph Hopkins.